typedb/typedb-docs-web/README.md

 ### Build

-With `docs` as your working directory, run:
+In the project root directory, run:
 ```shell
 ./build.sh
 ```